OCTO-Hurricane/3HUE-Security-Scanner/README.md

 # Description

-**Prowler** is an open-source security tool designed to assess and enforce security best practices across AWS, Azure, Google Cloud, and Kubernetes.
+**3HUE Security Agent** is an open-source security tool designed to assess and enforce security best practices across AWS, Azure, Google Cloud, and Kubernetes.
 It supports tasks such as security audits, incident response, continuous monitoring, system hardening, forensic readiness, and remediation processes.

-Prowler includes hundreds of built-in controls to ensure compliance with standards and frameworks, including:
+3HUE Security Agent includes hundreds of built-in controls to ensure compliance with standards and frameworks, including:

 - **Industry Standards:** CIS, NIST 800, NIST CSF, and CISA
 - **Regulatory Compliance and Governance:** RBI, FedRAMP, and PCI-DSS